Community College of Philadelphia

 Transfer students should be aware that GenEd-to-GenEd and Core-to-Core transfer relates only to University General Education requirements.
 All requirements of Temple’s schools and colleges and major programs of study remain in force.

-These agreements provide accurate curricular information for prospective transfer students and their academic advisors by lining up associate degree requirements and baccalaureate requirement.
+These agreements provide accurate curricular information for prospective transfer students and their academic advisors by lining up associate degree requirements and baccalaureate requirements.
 The agreements indicate which courses students should take during their associate program in order to be prepared for the Temple baccalaureate program into which they wish to transfer.

 Temple and the Community College of Philadelphia have entered into the following Program-to-Program agreements:

-Curricular information and program/advising grids from the agreements are included in the above linked document.
-The full text of the agreements are on file in the Office of the Senior Vice Provost for Undergraduate Studies.
+Curricular information and program/advising grids from the agreements are included in the above linked documents.
+The full text of the agreements are on file in the Office of the Vice Provost for Undergraduate Studies.
 Programs and requirements are subject to change.
 Therefore, students should check periodically for updated materials.
 Students are advised to use these documents with the assistance of an advisor or counselor at the Community College of Philadelphia.